arjunsrinivasan1997/deal-no-deal-ev-calc/README.md

 ## Deal or No Deal Expected Value Calculator

-This is a single page react app that calculates the expected value, along with other statistics, for a given board state of the game Deal or No Deal
+A website that calculates the expected value, along with other statistics, for a given board state of the TV game show Deal or No Deal.

+# Features
+* Calculates the expected value of the board given the cases remaining on it and uses the number of cases that the player needs to open next round to calculate volatility of the board